openfl/OpenFLDevelopersGuide/working-with-motion-tweens/adding-filters.md

 # Adding filters {#adding-filters}

-Flash Player 9 and later, Adobe AIR 1.0 and later, requires Flash CS3 or later
+OpenFL 9 and later, Adobe AIR 1.0 and later, requires Flash CS3 or later

 If the target object of a motion tween contains filters, those filters are added using the initFilters() and